iggallagher/Spectral-Embedding/README.md

 See this notebook for examples of the following functions:
 - Weighted network generation: `generate_WSBM`,
+- Spectral embedding: `ASE`,
 - Asymptotic distribution calculation: `WSBM_distbn`,
 - Size-adjusted Chernoff information calculation: `chernoff`.

+### Mixed Membership and Degree-Corrected SBM Distributions.ipynb ###
+This example introduces asymptotic distribution functions for the mixed membership stochastic block model and degree-corrected stochastic block model.
+A two-community mixed membership stochastic block model and a degree-corrected stochastic block model are generated and both are embedded into two dimensions using adjacency spectral embedding.
+The asymptotic distribution of the spectral embedding is computed for different community assignment probabilities for the mixed membership stochastic block model and for different weights for the degree-corrected stochastic block model.

+See this notebook for examples of the following functions:
+- Network generation: `generate_MMSBM` and `generate_DCSBM`,
+- Spectral embedding: `ASE`,
+- Asymptotic distribution calculation: `MMSBM_distbn` and `DCSBM_distbn`.

 ### Dynamic Network Embedding.ipynb
 TO DO